Testing the fire alarm system

-installation of fire alarm systems is one of the most important prerequisites for protection and safety against accidents caused by fire, mostly when we hear the firefighting name, we thought about a warning and a red-colored siren that warns the occupant to evacuate a building as quickly as possible.
+Installation of fire alarm systems is one of the most important prerequisites for protection and safety against accidents caused by fire, mostly when we hear the firefighting name, we thought about a warning and a red-colored siren that warns the occupant to evacuate a building as quickly as possible.
 The warning indeed is one of the main elements of any fire alarm system, but this monitoring equipment also needs monitoring and evaluation by experts to continually works at the desirable level.
 Testing the fire alarm system is one of the important stages of the installation process, which we discuss in this article.

 How often are fire alarm systems tested?